ansys/scade-design-rules/doc/source/rules/modelling/no_pointer_branch.rst

-..
-   index:: pair: No Pointer Branch; Rule

-.. index:: single: No Pointer Branch
+.. index:: single: No pointer branch

 No pointer branch
 =================